BlockPILabs/BlockPI-logos/README.md

-# BlockPI-logo
+# BlockPI-logos
-This is the logo of BlockPI Network.
+This is the logos of BlockPI Network.